-SES/MB introduces two mechanisms to allow interactive or automatic generation of an executable simulation model: the MB and the pruning process.
+SES/MB introduces two mechanisms to allow interactive or automatic generation of an executable simulation model: the Model Base (MB) and the pruning process.
 The MB is a repository where basic models (i.e., entities of the SES tree) with a predefined input/output interface are organized.
-Pruning is the process of extracting from the SES tree a specific system configuration (called PES for Pruned Entity Structure), resolving the choices in Aspect, Multi-aspect, and Specialization relations (i.e., selecting particular subsets of Aspects, cardinalities of Multi-aspects, and instances of Specializations), and assigning values to the variables.
+Pruning is the process of extracting from the SES tree a specific system configuration (called PES for Pruned Entity Structure), resolving the choices in Aspect, Multi-Aspect and Specialization relations (i.e., selecting particular subsets of Aspects, cardinalities of Multi-Aspects, and instances of Specializations) and assigning values to the variables.
 We are implementing in the MB for healthcare systems M&S, a large spectrum of DEVS-based parameterized theoretical models, organized along the stratification of abstractions proposed in our framework.
-This includes SIR17 and its derived SEIR, SIRQ, MSEIR... models18 for the HD perspective, Prey-Predator19 and cohort-component models20 for the PD perspective, queuing theory models21 for the RA perspective, and agent-based models22 for the IB perspective.
+This includes SIR (Kermack & McKendrick, 1927) and its derived SEIR, SIRQ, MSEIR... models (Hethcote, 2000) for the HD perspective, Prey-Predator (Voltera, 1931) and cohort-component models (Leslie, 1945) for the PD perspective, Queueing theory models (Gelenbe & Pujolle, 1987) for the RA perspective, and agent-based models (Fishbein & Ajzen, 1975) for the IB perspective.